tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 To test the configuration, I opened a powershell console on SFNode0 and run `.\TestConfiguration.ps1 -ClusterConfigFilePath .\ClusterConfig.LaunchReady.LocalCluster.json`

 <div style="background-color: #FFFFCC; padding: 1em; margin: 1em;">
-  Tip: open a powershell console to the current folder in Windows Explorer by typing “powershell” in the address bar!
+  Tip: open a powershell console to the current folder in Windows Explorer by typing "powershell" in the address bar!
 </div>

 Here are the errors as I work through them:

 ### Name Resolution Failure

-**Error:** “Machine 'SFNode2' is not reachable on port 445.
+**Error:** "Machine 'SFNode2' is not reachable on port 445.
 Check connectivity/open ports.
-Error: No such host is known”
+Error: No such host is known"

 **Fix:** Name resolution failed to find the host on my local network, so I switched my `iPAddress` properties to actual IP Addresses.

 ### Missing Firewall Rule

-**Error:** “Machine 'SFNode2' is not reachable on port 445.
+**Error:** "Machine 'SFNode2' is not reachable on port 445.
 Check connectivity/open ports.
-Error: A connection attempt failed because the conncted party did not properly respond...” (classic timeout error)
+Error: A connection attempt failed because the conncted party did not properly respond..." (classic timeout error)

 **Fix:** Add the Firewall rule I mentioned above to allow traffic on 135, 137, 138, 139, and 445.

 ### SMB?
 Reboot all the things

-**Error:** “Machine 'SFNode2' is not reachable on port 445.
+**Error:** "Machine 'SFNode2' is not reachable on port 445.
 Check connectivity/open ports.
-Error: The connection was actively refused”
+Error: The connection was actively refused"

 **Fix:**

-1. Open the Network Adapter properties and make sure “File and Printer Sharing for Microsoft Networks” is enabled (or netstat -ao and make sure you're listening on 445)
+1. Open the Network Adapter properties and make sure "File and Printer Sharing for Microsoft Networks" is enabled (or netstat -ao and make sure you're listening on 445)

 2. Reboot <- It's like Windows NT all over again!
 (I don't know why this fixed it, but it did) <img src="/wp-content/uploads/2017/07/SuccessfulConfigTest.png" alt="Successful Configuration Test" width="517" height="258" class="size-full wp-image-8721" srcset="/wp-content/uploads/2017/07/SuccessfulConfigTest.png 517w, /wp-content/uploads/2017/07/SuccessfulConfigTest-300x150.png 300w" sizes="(max-width: 517px) 100vw, 517px" />